-This unit will be delivered through four day-schools, totaling 28 hours of teaching and learning, with the provision of online resources through the ICE Virtual Learning Environment (VLE).
-Teaching and learning for the unit will be delivered through a combination of formal presentations by the tutor, a range of interactive and participatory methods of teaching and learning and through reading and tasks to be undertaken individually by students outside the unit sessions.
-Interactive and participatory methods of teaching and learning may include; small and whole group exercises, projects, case studies, structured seminar discussions, readings set through the VLE and oral presentations.
-In between sessions there will also be a number of small experiments to complete, the results of which will form the basis for one of the summative assignments in Unit 3.
-Students are expected to participate actively in both face-to-face sessions at the day-schools and to fully engage in learning opportunities available on the VLE.
+This unit will be delivered through four themes of study, each with a supporting session of synchronous day-schools, and the provision of asynchronous learning and online resources through the ICE Virtual Learning Environment (VLE).
+In between synchronous sessions there will be a number of small experiments to complete, the results of which will form the basis for one of the summative assignments in Unit 3.
+Students are expected to participate as far as possible in both synchronous and asynchronous learning opportunities.

-Course structure
+Unit structure